Non-smoothable curve singularities: Preliminaries

 \subsubsection{Lines though the origin}

 A special case of the other extreme concerns homogeneous singularities.
 In this case the curve is the cone over a set $\Gamma$ of points in $\P^{n-1}$, and consists of a set of lines through the origin in $\A^n$.
-For the definition of general position we follow the definitions in \cite{Gr} and \cite{GO}. \begin{defn} A $\Gamma$ of $r$ points in $\P^{n-1}$ is said to be in general position, if it imposes the maximal number of conditions on forms of degree $d$, for all $d\geq 1$.
-The points are in uniform position if every subset is in general position.
-A set of $r$ lines through the origin in $\A^n$ is in general / uniform position if the corresponding point set is in general / uniform position. \end{defn}
+We use the notation $L_r^n$ for any homogeneous curve consisting of $r$ lines in $\A^n$.
+We are mostly interested in lines in general position; for the definition we follow the definitions in \cite{Gr} and \cite{GO}. \begin{defn} A set $\Gamma$ of $r$ points in $\P^{n-1}$ is said to be in \textit{general position}, if it imposes the maximal number of conditions on forms of degree $d$, for all $d\geq 1$.
+The points are in \textit{uniform position} if every subset is in general position.
+A set of $r$ lines through the origin in $\A^n$ is in general (uniform) position if the corresponding point set is in general (uniform) position. \end{defn}

 The conditions can also be formulated with the $d$-tuple Veronese embedding $v_d\colon \P^{n-1} \to \P^{N-1}$, where $N=\binom{n+d-1}d$.
 The point set $\{p_1,\dots,p_r\}$ is in general position, if for all $d$ the points $v_d(p_1),\dots,v_d(p_r)$ span a linear subspace of dimension $\min(r,N)-1$.
 After choosing homogeneous coordinates for the points and an ordering of the monomials of degree $d$ we can write the matrix $A_d$ of homogeneous coordinates of the image of the points under the $d$-tuple Veronese embedding.
-General position just means that the matrix $A_d$ has rank $\min(r,N)$.
+General position just means that the matrix $A_d$ has maximal rank, namely rank $\min(r,N)$.

 As the dimension of the space of forms of degree $d$ on $\P^{n-1}$ is $\binom{n+d-1}d= \binom{n+d-1}{n-1}$, the Hilbert function of the homogeneous coordinate ring $\mO$ of $\Gamma$ in general position is